MOHS SURGERY

 What areas does it treat?

-- Any infected areas
+- Any cancerous areas

 TREATMENT OVERVIEW